tucats/ego/LANGUAGE.md

 For example, the value at position 0 is the integer `123` and the value at position 1 is the string `"Fred"`.

+These kinds of arrays are _anonymous_ arrays, in that they have no specific type for the values.
 You can also specify a type for the array using a typed array constant.
 For example,

     a := []int{101, 102, 103}